linrongbin16/lin.vim/README.md

 ![install-windows-notice-vim-path.png](https://raw.githubusercontent.com/linrongbin16/lin.vim.github.io/main/screen-snapshots/install-windows-notice-vim-path.png)

 4. Disable Windows App alias `python.exe` or `python3.exe`, this could lead you to the wrong python provide by windows application store.
 Please see: [Manage App Execution Aliases on Windows10](https://www.thewindowsclub.com/manage-app-execution-aliases-on-windows-10) and [Default app aliases in windows](https://github.com/0install/0install-dotnet/issues/69).

+## More Options

+The `install.sh` (and `install.ps1`) provide 3 installation modes:

+- Full mode (default mode): use just `./install.sh`.
+It install all features for best user experience, which consumes unignorable CPU, memory, disk and graphics.
+- Limit mode: for low performance devices (such as old PC).
+With `./install.sh --limit`, it disable extra highlights, colorschemes, language support and editing enhancements.
+- Basic mode: for extremely restricted environment (such as production environment), which has limited network access or user authentication.
+With `./install.sh --basic`, it only install pure vim configurations, without any third party softwares or vim plugins.

+And more granular options:

+- Static colorscheme: `--static-color=TEXT` make colorscheme static, instead of random selection on startup.
+For example: `--static-color=darkblue`.
+- Disable colors: `--disable-color` disable colorscheme, and random selection on startup.
+- Disable highlights: `--disable-highlight` disable extra highlights.
+Such as RGB and same word mark under cursor, etc.
+- Disable language support: `--disable-language` disable language support.
+Such as auto complete and language servers, etc.
+- Disable editing enhancement: `--disable-editing` disable editing enhancements.
+Such as easy comment, cursor motion, etc.
+- Disable windows ctrl keys: `--disable-ctrl-keys` disable windows behaviour.
+Such as ctrl+{a,s,x,c,v} keys, etc.
+- Disable vim plugins: `--disable-plugin=TEXT` disable vim plugins from github specified as 'organization/repository', this ption could be used multiple times.
+For example: `--disable-plugin=RRethy/vim-hexokinase --disable-plugin=alvan/vim-closetag`.
+- No .vimrc for vim: `--disable-vim` don't install .vimrc file for vim, use neovim only.
+- No nvim/init.vim for neovim: `--disable-neovim` don't install nvim folder and nvim/init.vim file for neovim, use vim only.

+Notice:

+- In full mode, you could use '--disable-xxx' options to disable some specific features.
+- Option '--disable-highlight --disable-color --disable-language --disable-editing' is equivalent to '--limit'.

 # User Guide